cboulanger/bibliograph/doc/dev/index.md

  - PHPFarm with php versions 7.0 - 7.4 via Apache on localhost:8070-8074 (8.x will be added shortly)

  - MariaDB on localhost:3036

+Since the backend is dockerized, you need to use wrapper scripts to call the underlying basic executables, such as `php`, `composer`, `codecept`, or `yii`.
+They can be found in [tool/bin](tool/bin) directory.

 To start the services, run `pnpm run services:start`.
 Afterwards, you need to run `pnpm run dev:clean` to run the application in